 The Company is subject to risks and uncertainties, any of which could have a significant or material adverse effect on our business, financial condition, liquidity or consolidated financial statements.

-You should carefully consider the risk factors disclosed in Part I, Item 1A of our 2021 Form 10-K (including that the impact of the COVID-19 pandemic, such as the ongoing lockdowns in Shanghai, China, may also exacerbate the risks discussed therein), herein and other reports we have filed with the SEC.
-In addition, the recent geopolitical conflict between Russia and Ukraine, and any sanctions, export controls or other retaliatory actions against, or restrictions on doing business with Russia, as well as any disruption, instability or volatility in the global markets, industries and supply chains resulting from such conflict, could adversely affect our business, even though at present we are not experiencing or expecting any notable negative effect on our financial condition or results of operations.
+In particular, the Company has been exposed to the risks and uncertainties associated with adverse changes in global, regional or local economic and business conditions, including: inflation; higher interest rates; currency exchange rate fluctuations; changes or uncertainty in fiscal, monetary or trade policies; the COVID-19 pandemic or other outbreaks of disease; geopolitical conflict between Russia and Ukraine, and any sanctions, export controls or other retaliatory actions against, or restrictions on doing business with, Russia; and any disruption, instability or volatility in the global markets, industries and supply chains resulting from such changes.
+The foregoing macroeconomic conditions may result in unstable consumer spending and demand, which may in turn adversely affect growth rates in our markets and limit our ability to forecast operating results.
+We cannot predict the ultimate impact and can provide no assurance that these macroeconomic conditions will not adversely impact our revenues, results of operations and financial condition in the future.

 The risks described herein and therein are not the only ones we face.
-This information should be considered carefully together with the other information contained in this Report and the other reports and materials the Company files with the SEC.
+This information should be considered carefully together with the other information contained in this Report and the other reports and materials the Company files with the SEC, including the risk factors disclosed in Part I, Item 1A of our 2021 Form 10-K.

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds.
+Unregistered Sales of Equity Securities and Use of Proceeds